Redeem FAssets

 To deploy the contract and redeem FAssets, you can use the Flare Hardhat Starter Kit.

-Create a new file, for example scripts/fassets/redeem.ts
+Create a new file, for example, scripts/fassets/redeem.ts

 and add the following code: